Houston City Council: History

 Between the Reconstruction and the enacting of court-ordered city council redistricting in the 1970s, none of the city council members were black.
 Until 1972 all of the members of the city council were white.

 Members

-Houston City Council Member Larry Green, who represented District K since 2012, was found dead in his home on March 6, 2018.
-Martha Castex-Tatum won a special election to fill Green’s vacated seat on May 5, 2018 and assumed office on May 16, 2018.
-As of 2019, 5 seats were up for grabs which were the At Large positions 4 and 5, and Districts B, C, and J seats.
-At Large position 5, and council districts B, C, and J had term-limited council members who were serving out their third and final term in office under the pre-2016 three 2 year terms allowed by the city charter.

 Districts

 As of 2011 the City of Houston has eleven city council districts, A through K.

 The current City Council Districts were announced in 2011.
 District J and K were newly added.
 As of 2011, the populations of four districts (in terms of overall population and voting age population) are majority Hispanic, the populations of three districts are majority White, two districts have a majority African-American population, and one is close to being majority African American.
 Of the districts, one has a significant Asian American population.
 Both new districts are in Southwest Houston.

 District A

 District A serves areas in northwestern Houston.
 District A includes communities north of Interstate 10 (Katy Freeway), including Spring Branch.
 As of 2012 thousands of South Korean people live within District A.

 As of 2012, according to Rice University political scientist Bob Stein, voters in District A tend to be older people, conservative, and White American, and many follow the Tea Party movement.
 The voting base is such despite the presence of large Hispanic neighborhoods within District A. In the 2011 election voters favored Tea Party candidate Helena Brown over the incumbent, Brenda Stardig, because Stardig supported a "rain tax," passed in 2010, that taxed churches.